PROSA-Project/prosa/README.md

 2. Make sure the master branch "compiles" at each commit.
 This is not true for the early history of the repository, and during certain stretches of heavy refactoring, but going forward we  strive to keep it working at all times.

-3. It's okay (and even recommended) to develop in a (private) dirty branch, but please clean up and re-base your branch (i.e., `git-rebase -i`) on top of the current master branch before opening a merge request.
+3. It's okay (and even recommended) to develop in a (private) dirty branch, but please clean up and rebase your branch (i.e., `git rebase -i`) on top of the current master branch before opening a merge request.

 4. Create merge requests liberally.
 No improvement is too small or too insignificant for a merge request.
 This applies to documentation fixes (e.g., typo fixes, grammar fixes, clarifications, etc.)  as well.